 Finally, after we’ve read through the text multiple times to identify the topic, main idea, and key details, it’s time to write a summary.
 As a concrete example, I like to use a large sticky note with lines about the size of a small notepad.
 I put it on a blank piece of paper next to a tiny sticky note.
 Then I tell my students that summarizing is like shrinking the text down to a smaller size.
 We use fewer words, but the words we use are really important.
 Again, modeling here is critical.
 Show students how to use the topic, main idea, and details in their summaries.
 When having students first summarize, I like to use the GIST strategy.
 This strategy has been around a long time and simply has students write a summary using 20 words.
 Something about having a specific number like 20 really helps students in the early stages of learning to summarize.
 As they develop their skills, you can move away from this number especially as the passages get longer.

-Speaking of longer, this post sure fits that description!
+Speaking of length, this post sure fits that description!
 Maybe I shouldn’t write while I’m watching hockey…?
 LOL!
 Anyway, below is a link to the passages and graphic organizer featured in today’s post.
 It’s free and can be used with just about any nonfiction text.
 Happy teaching!